infinum/qa-handbook/Tools/Version Control Systems/Access token and SSH keys.md

 ## How to use the access token

-1. Open the terminal and position to a folder in which you want to put your new project (e.g., Documents folder).
+1. Open the terminal and go to the folder where you want to put the project.
+For example:

 	`cd ~/Documents`